snrnats/doc-centre/docfx_project/api/includes/_allocate_with_service_filters.md

 ### Example

-The example to the right shows a request to allocate three consignments to an outbound, drop-off carrier service.
+The example shows a request to allocate three consignments to an outbound, drop-off carrier service.